Subway Surfers: Reception

+Legacy

 Adaptation

 On 1 June 2018, a series of animated shorts debuted on SYBO Games' YouTube channel entitled Subway Surfers: The Animated Series.
 The 10 x 4-minute episodic series is scripted by Brent Friedman and Francesca Marie Smith, and produced by Sander Schwartz.
 Chris Bartleman is the supervising director and Michael Hegner is the director.
 Denmark's William provides post-production services.
 The series has 11 episodes.

 Use in sludge content

 The game has been a favorite among "sludge content" creators, possibly due to its highway hypnosis-like visuals.